 The Philippines may be a small country but several of its cities house a large number of shopping malls of varying sizes and designs.
 After all, Filipinos go to the mall not only to shop but also to relax, do errands, meet friends or to simply enjoy the air conditioning which a large number of Filipinos do not have at their homes.
 “Malling” has become a part of their lives and proof can be seen in the number of people crowding the malls especially during weekends and holidays.
-In fact, three of the biggest malls in the country made it to the top ten biggest malls in the world, and they are still crowded all the time.
+In fact, one of the biggest malls in the country made it to the top ten biggest malls in the world, and they are still crowded all the time.

 While the Philippine shopping scene is greatly influenced by the USA and other western countries, there are many differences between malls in the Philippines and the said countries.
 If you are exploring the country anytime soon, the following is what you should know about malls in the Philippines.